marians/bfs-gamma-archiver/README.md

    personal account for http://odlinfo.bfs.de/daten/

-2. On your machine, create a MySQL database and, if necessary, a user with SELECT and INSERT permissions.
+2. On your machine, create a MySQL database and, if necessary, a user with SELECT, INSERT and CREATE TABLE permissions.

 3. Copy config.dist.py to config.py